spatie/guidelines.spatie.be/content/code-style/laravel-php.md

 ## Ternary operators

-Use multi-line ternary operators unless it's a really short expression.
+Every portion of a ternary expression should be on it's own line unless it's a really short expression.

 ```php
 // Good
 $result = $object instanceof Model
     ? $object->name
     : 'A default value';